-Our Remuneration and Nomination Committee consists of three members: Wilfried Vancraen, Guy Weyns and Johan De Lille.
-Our board of directors has determined that Messrs.
-Weyns and De Lille are independent under the applicable rules of the NASDAQ Stock Market.
+Our Remuneration and Nomination Committee consists of three members: Wilfried Vancraen, Jos Vander Sloten and Johan De Lille.
+Mr. Vander Sloten has been appointed by our board of directors to the Remuneration and Nomination Committee as of June 2, 2015 following the resignation of Guy Weyns.
+Our board of directors has determined that Mr. De Lille is independent under the applicable rules of the NASDAQ Stock Market.